Wind Chill Advisory issued for Kuskokwim Delta by NWS - NewsBreak

 weather.gov

-Effective: 2023-01-24 15:00:00 CST Expires: 2023-01-25 06:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Effective: 2023-01-25 16:00:00 PST Expires: 2023-01-26 19:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.
-Target Area: Ashley; Chicot WIND ADVISORY REMAINS IN EFFECT FROM 3 PM TUESDAY TO 6 AM CST WEDNESDAY * WHAT...Southeast winds 20 to 30 mph with gusts up to 45 mph expected. * WHERE...Portions of southeast Arkansas, northeast Louisiana and central, east central, north central, northeast, northwest, south central, southeast, southwest and west central Mississippi. * WHEN...From 3 PM Tuesday to 6 AM CST Wednesday. * IMPACTS...Gusty winds could blow around unsecured objects.
-Tree limbs could be blown down and a few power outages may result.
+Target Area: Southern Clark County WIND ADVISORY REMAINS IN EFFECT UNTIL 7 PM PST THURSDAY * WHAT...North winds 20 to 30 mph with gusts up to 45 mph expected. * WHERE...In California, Eastern Mojave Desert, Morongo Basin, Cadiz Basin and San Bernardino County-Upper Colorado River Valley.
+In Nevada, Southern Clark County. * WHEN...Until 7 PM PST Thursday. * IMPACTS...Gusty winds could blow around unsecured objects.
+Tree limbs could be blown down and a few power outages may result. * ADDITIONAL DETAILS...Hazardous crosswinds are expected along Interstate 40 between Needles and Ludlow.

 weather.gov